 Located near Botanic Gardens MRT station, Atlas Coffee House has become a beacon for pancake-lovers, with their signature pancakes that are highly lauded by local food critics.
 There are savoury delights on the menu too, such as cereal prawn pasta and summer chicken stew.

-For true Singaporean comfort food, head to My Cosy Corner at Coronation Plaza.
+For authentic Singaporean comfort food, head to My Cosy Corner at Coronation Plaza.
 Tuck into their classic local dishes such as kueh pie tee (a Peranakan snack of deep fried pastry cups filled with shredded turnip and prawn) and their famous and vegetarian-friendly popiah (spring rolls), which they’ve been serving since 1998.

 Or, head to Adam Road Food Centre for delicious Halal local fare.
 Try rojak (spicy Indian salad) from Adam’s Indian Rojak, mutton broth with chunks of tender meat and rich soup at Bahrakath Mutton Soup King, or tuck into hearty nasi lemak (fragrant rice dish cooked in coconut milk and pandan leaf, accompanied with an array of side dishes like omelette, fried fish and anchovies) from one of the many nasi lemak stalls there.